oracle/graal/sulong/docs/TOOLCHAIN.md

 ## `mx` integration

 On the `mx` side, the toolchain can be accessed via the *substitutions* `toolchainGetToolPath` and `toolchainGetIdentifier`.
-Note that they expect a toolchain name as first argument.
+Note that they expect a toolchain name as the first argument.
 See for example the following snippet from a `suite.py` file:

 ```python
   "buildEnv" : {